seisman/HinetPy/README.md

 ## Before you use it ##

-1. Register on the [NIED Hi-net](http://www.hinet.bosai.go.jp/) website, so you can access to NIED waveform data;
+1. Register on the [NIED Hi-net](http://www.hinet.bosai.go.jp/) website, so you have access to NIED waveform data;
 2. Download [win32tools](https://hinetwww11.bosai.go.jp/auth/manual/dlDialogue.php?r=win32tools) and compile them, make sure binary `catwin32` and `win2sac_32` are in you PATH;
 3. Request, download and process data manually at least one time, make sure that you know  the whole procedures and limitations of NIED website;
-3. Modify configure file `Hinet.cfg` to your needs:
+4. Modify configure file `Hinet.cfg` to your needs:

    - `User` & `Password`
    - `Net` : Network code to request waveform data as default
    - `Maxspan`: Maximum record length allowed for one web request
    - `catwin32`: Path to `catwin32` supplied by win32tools

-4. Run `HinetDoctor.py` to check your configure file;
+5. Run `HinetDoctor.py` to check your configure file;

+If you can read Chinese, this [post](http://seisman.info/hinet-things.html) may help you understand details.

 ### What is network code? ###
 Each network is represented by a network code.
 For example, Hi-net network has a code of '0101', while V-net '0105'.
 You can see the full code list by run `python HinetContRequest.py -h`.